Molajo/IoC/README.md

 =======
-Injection of Control Container
+Inversion of Control Container
 =======

 [![Build Status](https://travis-ci.org/Molajo/IoC.png?branch=master)](https://travis-ci.org/Molajo/IoC)
-Injection of Control Technical Description

-Molajo's *Injection of Control Container* is useful to instantiate classes which provide application-wide services.
+Molajo's *Inversion of Control Container* is useful to instantiate classes which provide application-wide services.
 Service classes can be instantiated dynamically or statically using either (or both) constructor and setter dependency injection.
 Multiple injectors can be defined per package. *Injectors* are custom configurations used by the container to instantiate classes for defined services.

 Examples of invoking services using the IoC are listed below.
-Note: the static call is due to the connection to the Injection of Control Container, not to the service class instantiation, itself.
+Note: the static call is due to the connection to the Inversion of Control Container, not to the service class instantiation, itself.

 ```php